The Ghost Shrimp (Palaemonetes paludosus) is one of the most popular and widely-kept freshwater shrimp species.

 Ghost Shrimp Care

-Here are a few things you should know before attempting to keep Ghost Shrimp:
+Here are a few things you should know about Ghost Shrimp care:

 Of all the many freshwater invertebrate species out there, Ghost Shrimp are some of the easiest to care for.